Porto Cristo: Geography

 The village is located in a major tourist area between Costa de los Pinos and Cala Murada.
-Its small bay opens to the southeast and seems almost closed on the right, by a large rock called Es Morro de Sa Carabassa.
+Its small bay opens to the southeast and seems almost closed on the right by a large rock called Es Morro de Sa Carabassa.
 At its end, a lighthouse built in 1851 rises.
-The slope called Punta d'Es Pelats partially closes the pier of Port de Manacor/Porto Cristo and a stretch of sea rises a quarter mile west juts and twists later, at a right angle, in north direction prolonging itself some three hundred meters more.
-This hardly navigable area constitutes the last primitive vestige of the port, which has been gradually blinded by the alluvial lands, now converted into fords and small orchards, at the end of the depression, which reaches about two kilometers, The height of the Caves of the Hams, was the pier during the Roman domination.
+The slope called Punta d'Es Pelats partially closes the pier of Porto Cristo and a stretch of sea rises a quarter-mile (0.4 km) west juts and twists later, at a right angle, in a northward direction, extending some 300 m more.
+This hardly navigable area constitutes the last primitive vestige of the port, which has been gradually blinded by the alluvial lands, now converted into fords and small orchards, at the end of the depression, which reaches about two kilometers (1.25 miles).
+The height of the Caves of the Hams was the pier during the Roman domination.

-By road is communicated from north to south by four routes:
+Four roads connect Porto Cristo with other towns.
+From north to south they are: